diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 #### Stack confinement
 Stack confinement is a special case of thread confinement in which an object can only be reached through local variables.
 Just as encapsulation can make it easier to preserve invariants, local variables can make it easier to confine objects to a thread.

-There is no way to obtain a reference to a primitive variable, so the language semantics ensure that primitive local variables are always stack confined.
+`There is no way to obtain a reference to a primitive variable, so the language semantics ensure that primitive local variables are always stack confined`.

 `Using a non-thread-safe object in a within-thread context is still thread-safe`.
 However, be careful: the design requirement that the object be confined to the executing thread, or the awareness that the confined object is not thread-safe, often exists only in the head of the developer when the code is written.
 If the assumption of within-thread usage is not clearly documented, future maintainers might mistakenly allow the object to escape.